AngularBootCamp/todo-list-tutorial/README.md

 # Creating a Todo-List App

-This tutorial will take you step by step through how to create your own todo-list application using Angular \(version 2 and above\).
+This tutorial will take you step-by-step through how to create your own todo-list application using Angular \(version 2 and above\).
 Through the tutorial, we'll use the Angular CLI, save data in the local storage, and deploy the code to GitHub Pages.

 This tutorial is open source and is written by the community.
 Please feel free to send any suggestions and pull requests.
 Special thanks to the members of the **Angular AfterHours meetup group** for kickstarting this tutorial during a [special meetup event](http://www.meetup.com/Angular-AfterHours/events/235151422/)!